joshbrew/HEG_ESP32/HEG_WIFI_BLE/Wifi_README.txt

 Arduino's default partition settings for the ESP32 need to be changed.

+You can change the partition scheme to "Minimal SPIFFS" in the Arduino Tools menu.

+Alternatively, to have increased SPIFFs:

 In the Arduino>hardware>espressif>esp32 folder replace boards.txt with the one in this library

 In esp32>tools>partitions replace default.csv with the one in this library